SpitFire-666/Toshiba-T3200SX/README.md

 - 6x 30-pin SIMM slots
 - ⚠ RAM is restricted to approved modules only
 - ⚠ Even though RAM may be tested OK at boot, it may cause random parity errors during use
+- With the addition of a Toshiba Expansion Chassis, the T3200SX will accept a standard 16bit memory expansion board and can then be upgraded to 16MB.

 2MB SIMM: HYPERTECB#D 0994 HY444 TPA8309U